Facts About Presidential Succession You Need to Know Right Now

 Once, in 1868, the third-in-line president pro tempore almost became president.

 The Senate leadership is divided between the vice president and the president pro tempore, who, as the title indicates, acts as the Senate leader when the vice president is unavailable.
 Between 1886 and 1947, the president pro tempore was third in line for the presidency.
 After Abraham Lincoln was assassinated in 1865, his vice president, Andrew Johnson, took over as president.
 When Johnson was impeached three years later, that left Benjamin Wade of Ohio in direct line to the presidency.
 Johnson, however, was acquitted in the Senate when it failed to reach the two-thirds majority needed to convict, and Wade therefore never assumed the position of president.
+And to see how our current president addressed COVID and the beginning of the pandemic, check out President Trump Releases New Guidelines to Slow Coronavirus Spread.

 Presidents have been able to give vice presidents temporary power since 1967.